amigavision/AmigaVision/cd32/ReadMe.txt

 (If you can't start a game with the gamepad by navigating to the "Boot" button, it's a definitely a game that requires a mouse to play.)

-## 68 Games That Can Use 5×PAL Overscale
+## 68 Games Will Use 5×PAL Overscale

 As you may know, AmigaVision has per-game [5×PAL Overscale presets] for games that support it, which optimizes scaling for 1080p/4K.
 With this setup, we are bringing that same support to CD32!

-The following 68 games will use 5×PAL Overscale:
+The following 68 games will use hand-tuned 5×PAL Overscale presets:

 * Arabian Nights
 * Beavers